If you’re like me, you probably have at least one old laptop stuffed away in a drawer, together with a myriad of outdated mobile phones.

 Plus the all-important Angry Birds still uses Flash!

 We would be lying if we said using CloudReady on an old laptop was identical to using Chrome OS on a Chromebook.

-While the version of Chromium is generally the same as that used by Chromebooks, there are some parts of the licensed Chrome OS which are not available to third party users.
+While the version of Chromium is generally the same as that used by Chromebooks, some parts of the licensed Chrome OS are not available to third-party users.

 You can find a comprehensive and constantly updated list of what is missing by clicking here.

 The deal-breaker for many people is the lack of support for media playing, especially media with Digital Rights Management (DRM).

 When Google signed licensing agreements with the likes of Netflix, it was very dependent on the hardware they used – many older computers don’t meet these requirements.

 You can try Widevine using a Switch Agent, both of which are available from the Google Chrome store, but many users report getting error codes with it.